fredericaltorres/fArduino/TemperatureSensorDS18B20/README.md

-# Acquiring and storing temperature with Arduino and a DS18B20 sensor
+# Acquiring and storing temperatures with Arduino and a DS18B20 sensor

 - Acquiring temperature data every 6 minutes.
 - Store the data into an EPROM Array.
 Sore 3 days of data on 512 bytes of EPROM.